Beltrante/Masters-of-Renaissance-Java-Project/README.md

 Each card grants production power to transform resources, allowing you to strategically manage your strongbox.
 With interesting decisions and a straightforward ruleset, you'll lead your noble family through the Renaissance, earning prestige and honor.
 The player with the most prestige at the end wins the game.

-Full game rules can be consulted [here](https://craniocreations.it/en/product/master-of-renaissance)
+The official Game offered by *Cranio* can be found here [here](https://craniocreations.it/en/product/master-of-renaissance) and the full game rules can be consulted [here](deliverables/utils/rules.pdf)

 ## Functionalities